Is HD ready, Full HD, Ultra HD. which definition to choose?

 HD and 4K

-The resolution of a projector is the number of pixels that it can display.
-It is expressed in [width] x [height].
-We speak of native resolution to express the “real” resolution of the projector.
+The resolution of a projector is the number of pixels that it can show.
+It is shown in [length] x [width].
+We call this the native resolution.

-There are several resolution “standards,” of which the most common is the HD format (High Definition 1920 x 1080 pixels).
-Below is the list of the top video and computer resolutions.
+There are several different “standards” for resolutions in videos and computers.
+The most common one is HD (1920 x 1080 pixels).
+Here is a list of the top resolutions:

 The main current resolutions